 Software development in Poznan

 In 2020, an American software product company Sift which produces smart anti-fraud software, decided to set up its development R&D team in Eastern Europe.
-The company had an ambitious goal to hire 30-35 programmers in Eastern Europe in 1 year yet faced a lack of qualified IT recruiters, who not only could manage to recruit such a huge number of professional developers on time, but also do it effectively.
-Fortunately, Sift found out about the Alcor solution and entrusted us with this responsible task.
+The company had an ambitious goal to hire 30-35 programmers in Eastern Europe in 1 year yet faced a lack of qualified IT headhunters, who not only could manage to recruit such a huge number of professional coders on time, but also do it effectively.
+Fortunately, Sift found out about the software developer recruitment agency Alcor and entrusted us with this responsible task.

 First of all, we dedicated 14 recruiters and 1 account manager to focus exclusively on Sift vacancies.
 We hired the Head of R&D from the second CV, as well as recruited Front-End and Back-End Developers, managing to satisfy the staffing plan of our client without delays.
 Other than that, we took care of other operational functions and shot a powerful employer branding video with Sift’s Hiring Manager, which streamlined the recruitment process.